 - The third is probably rare – it would have the effect of chopping proteins into short segments, depending on the stochastic occurrence of the relevant codon.
 Nonetheless, in short genomes with biases against certain codons or base pairs, it may occur with some frequency.

 Now, the Mycoplasma/mitochondrial distinction is of the first type – the assumed ancestral code has apparently been amended by addition of UGA to the substrates accessible to tryptophanyl tRNA synthetase (an aaRS), which is specific to UGG in our nuclei, but UGA/UGG in mitochondria.
 A and G are both purines, by contrast with the pyrimidines U, C and T. The first are distinguished by a double ring structure, the second are single, and so they present quite different profiles to enzymes, more easily distinguished than the separate bases comprising each class.
 In this case, it would require a loss of distinction between the purines, rather than a gain of specificity.
-Nonetheless, it is very common within the code to see a 3rd-position distinction made simply on the basis of whether it is a purine or a pyrimidine, rather than at the level of individual base, so there is nothing exceptional about this particular substitution.
+Nonetheless, it is very common within the code to see a grouping made simply on the basis of whether the base is a purine or a pyrimidine, rather than at the level of individual monomer, so there is nothing exceptional about this particular substitution.

 The supposition that filling in of STOP is the likeliest amendment is borne out by analysis of the genetic codes of extant organisms.
 It appears that the wholesale replacement of one acid by another has hardly occurred at all since the common ancestor; almost all variant sites function as STOP in one or more variant codes.
-Of 13 codons that vary in one species or another, 7 are a STOP in at least one.
+Of the mere 13 codons that vary in one species or another, 7 are a STOP in at least one.
 If we ignore the 4 codons restricted to yeast mitochondria in which the entire CUx group has seen a substitution of Threonine for Leucine, it becomes 7 out of 9, which is striking.
 There is a viable mechanistic reason for this, relating to the relatively mild effect of this particular substitution on existing proteins.

 Gradual filling in of STOPs would thus have led to both a richer code, biased towards construction of chemically conservative neighbourhoods, and incidentally to a gradual lengthening of proteins, amending both the v and the n of the assumed v^n ‘search space’ in which some imagine proteins must arise fully formed in a single bound.